Ak-Suu District: Climate

-The average temperature in January is -8 °C in valleys and -26 °C - in mountains.
+The average temperature in January is −8 °C in valleys and −26 °C - in mountains.
 In July, the average monthly temperature varies from +14 °C in valleys and 9 °C - in mountains.
 The minimum temperature drops to 40 °C below zero.
 The average high temperatures are from +30 °C in valleys and +15 °C - in mountains.
 The total precipitation is from 300 to 400 mm in valleys and from 500 to 600 mm - in mountains.
 The snow accumulation reaches 40 cm in valleys.
 The maximum expected wind speed (once in 20-year period) is 34 m/s.

+Tourism

+The Ak-Suu district is an important hub for Kyrgyzstan's adventure tourism industry centred on Karakol, most notably trekking to lake Ala-Köl and the newly-established Ak-Suu Traverse, a multi-day trek which typically takes between seven and nine days to complete.

 Demographics

 The district population, as of 2021, was 69,439.
 The population density was 7.0 people per square kilometer.

 Ethnic composition

 According to the 2009 Census, the ethnic composition (de jure population) of the Ak-Suu District was:

 Populated places

 In total, Ak-Suu District includes 48 settlements in 14 rural communities (ayyl aymagy).
 Each rural community can consist of one or several villages.
 The rural communities and settlements in the Ak-Suu District are: